TF-RMM/tf-rmm/docs/design/memory-management.rst

 The per-CPU VA mapping also includes a gap at the end of the stack VA to detect any stack underflows.
 The gap has a page size.

+|RMM| also uses a separate Per-CPU stack to handle exceptions and faults.
+This stack is allocated below the general one, and it allows for |RMM| to be able to handle a stack overflow fault.
+There is another page gap of unmapped memory between both stacks to harden security.

-The rest of the VA space available below the stack is unused and therefore left unmapped.
+The rest of the VA space available below the exception stack is unused and therefore left unmapped.
 The stage 1 translation library will not allow to map anything there.

 Stage 1 translation library (xlat library)
 ------------------------------------------